Learn the theory and application of a Transmission Electron Microscope (TEM) to collect images from your sample and assist in your research.

 Part 2: TEM Introduction Lecture

-AIBN (Bldg 75) Level 1 Seminar Room, 9am - 11am Friday (end of month), dates here.
+AIBN (Bldg 75) Level 1 Seminar Room, 9am - 11am Friday.
+Offered every two months.

 This lecture will cover the theoretical background of TEM and provide an overview of the essential operation of a TEM.
 It will cover the following topics: an introduction to the electron and its properties, electron-matter interactions, the illumination system including, electron guns, electromagnetic lenses, apertures and lens aberrations, the imaging system, contrast mechanisms, and operator control of the instrument.